Leadership Academy Resources

 Social Media Policy

-It is also necessary that each camper understand that photographs are for personal memories only; please do not post pictures on the internet of another camper without permission.
-Kanuga regularly monitors the internet for information pertaining to its programs.
-If any camper is discovered to have questionable material displayed on any website; specifically as it relates to the use of the Camp Kanuga name, brand or logo, parents will be notified.
+It is important to note that photographs are for personal memories; please do not post pictures on the internet of another camper without their permission.
+Kanuga may monitor the internet for information pertaining to its programs.
+If any material posted by a camper is found to be questionable, problematic, risking the safety and wellbeing of any CK constituent, specifically, as it relates to the use of the Camp Kanuga name, brand or logo, the camper’s family may be notified.

 Camp Kanuga Outfitters (Camp store)